Children First Legislation

 • Putting the Children First Interdepartmental Implementation Group on a statutory footing.

-The provisions of the legislation will only come into force when brought into effect by regulation of the Minister.
+The provisions of the legislation will come into force when brought into effect by regulation of the Minister.

 The following sections have been commenced to date: